peteroupc/peteroupc.github.io/bernoulli.md

 2. With probability 1/4, add 1 to _t_ and repeat this step.
 Otherwise, go to step 3.
 3. With probability 1/4, add 1 to _t_ and repeat this step.
 Otherwise, go to step 4.
 4. With probability 5/9, add 1 to _t_.
-5. Generate 2*_t_ unbiased random bits, and return 0 if there are more zeros than ones generated this way or more ones than zeros.
+5. Generate 2*_t_ unbiased random bits (that is, either 0 or 1, chosen with equal probability), and return 0 if there are more zeros than ones generated this way or more ones than zeros.
 (Note that this condition can be checked even before all the bits are generated this way.)
 Do this step two more times.
 6. Return 1.

 For a sketch of how this algorithm is derived, see the appendix.